gnunn1/openshift-basic-pipeline/openshift/cross-cluster/README.md

 2. Repeat step 1 but use the token for the ```jenkins``` account from the test cluster.
 Set the ID field to be TEST_CREDS and then save it.

 3. Next we need to configure Jenkins in the Dev cluster to be able to access the test cluster.
 Configure  openshift cluster as per the instructions (here)[https://github.com/openshift/jenkins-client-plugin/blob/master/README.md#configuring-an-openshift-cluster].
 Name the cluster ```test``` to match what is in the pipeline.

+You will need to create a Jenkins Credential for accessing the cluster, sse the following values:

+Kind: OpenShift Token for OpenShift Client Plugin
+Token: Jenkins service account for test cluster that you retrieved earlier
+ID: Jenkins
+Description: Jenkins Credential for Test Cluster

+After adding the credential, use the following parameters:

+Disable TLS Verify: true
+Server Certificate Authority: On the test cluster master, ```cat /etc/origin/master/ca.crt``` Default Project: product-catalog-test

 ### Run the demo